schefs/bootstrap/README.md

 We`ll use route 53 internal hosted dns zone without a real domain.
 If you want to use a real domain, that will work out great for you also, especially with k8s ingress sub-domain HOST proxy redirect will help you to save money on LoadBalancer and expose internal services with ease.

-We are going to run a dummy-exporter, Nginx ingress controller, k8s-dashboard, Heapster, Kube-state-metrics, node exporters, Prometheus-operator, Grafana, alert manager cluster, fluentd daemonset, kibana and elastic search (on vm).
+We are going to run a dummy-exporter, Nginx ingress controller, k8s-dashboard, Heapster, Kube-state-metrics, node exporters, Prometheus-operator, Grafana, alert manager cluster, fluentd daemonset, kibana and elastic search (on separate vm).

 ## Installation requirements

 - Terraform
 - Kubectl
 - KOPS

+### Access

+For security, all master/worker nodes are in a private subnet and not exposed to the Internet, as well as other vms in the project. we'll instantiate a bastion host as the sole entry point into the environment via SSH. k8s cluster is configured to enable RBAC as its authorization mode.
+Its control plane/API requires authentication via client certificate based authentication (will be available automatically with deploy automation in your ~/.kube/config).
+You will need to create a ssh key pair to access the bastion host if you want to be able to ssh into the nodes. generate key-pair for kops and terraform. it will be saved by default in ~/.ssh and kops will setup the .ssh/id_rsa.pub in all created instances.

+    $ssh-keygen

+if you plan to use a different key for terraform make sure you update terraform.tfvars file with the location of that key.

 ## Lets start with terraform